Marketing

 Here are some common reasons why small businesses would complete assumed name registration.

 • Conducting business under another name.
-A small business planning to do business under a name which is not the same as the business owner’s name must have an assumed name or DBA.
+A small business planning to do business under a name which is not the same as the business owner’s name must have an assumed business name certificate or DBA.
 Obtaining this registration allows business owners to accept money and conduct business under this name.

 • Open a business bank account.
 Most financial institutions, including banks, require a certified copy of your assumed name before you can open a business bank account.
 After opening a business bank account, you may start collecting checks and payments under the company’s DBA.